 Form I-589 applicants and their authorized representatives may use the [Case Status Online](#) tool for case status updates.
-If they need further assistance, they may contact the [USCIS Contact Center](#) with case inquiries.
+If the requestor needs further assistance, he or she may contact the [USCIS Contact Center](#) with case inquiries.

-Form I-589 applicants, Form I-881 applicants, and aliens in the credible fear, reasonable fear, and Safe Third Country Agreement protection screening processes or their authorized representatives may request customer service via the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833).
-To access USCIS Contact Center
+Form I-589 applicants, Form I-881 applicants, and aliens in the credible fear, reasonable fear, and Safe Third Country Agreement protection screening processes or the aliens' authorized representatives may request customer service via the USCIS Contact Center at 1-800-375-5283 (TTY: 1-800-767-1833).
+To access USCIS Contact Center services, an alien or his or her authorized representatives calling about Form I-589 or Form I-881 should have the alien's receipt notices on hand for reference during the call.
+They should also have a copy of the pending or approved application that they are calling about readily available, if possible.

-Due to certain confidentiality provisions, [\[40\]](#) USCIS must complete enhanced identity and authorization verification before confirming or denying the existence of these applications and protection screenings or responding to any such inquiry, expedite request, referral, or other communication.
-Only the alien or their authorized representative may receive information on the application or protection screening.
+Due to certain confidentiality provisions,[\[51\]](#) USCIS must complete enhanced identity and authorization verification before confirming or denying the existence of these applications and protection screenings or responding to any such inquiry, expedite request, referral, or other communication.
+Only the alien or his or her authorized representative may receive information on the application or protection screening.